 If additional pre-enrolment visits are required (for example, for any repeat blood tests needed due to an abnormal result), you will receive a fixed payment of £10 per visit.
-You will also receive additional compensation for any extra visits attended during the course of the trial.
+You will also receive additional compensation for any extra visits attended during the course of the trial according to the rates above.